One Exercise Fixed My 15% Power Imbalance

 6. Drive through your heel and squeeze your glute to return to standing

-• Rounding the lower back: Keep a neutral spine throughout
+• Rounding the lower back: Keep a neutral spine throughout.
+I strained my back twice before learning this lesson.

-• Letting the hip rotate open: Both hips should face the ground
+• Letting the hip rotate open: Both hips should face the ground.
+Film yourself to catch this.

 • Bending the standing knee excessively: Maintain a slight bend, not a squat